FAQ

 How is blood taken?
 Is it a dry blood spot?

-The COR One only requires a tiny dot of blood from a finger stick and this has been developed using a special cartridge to make that as simple as using a glucose test strip.
+The COR One only requires a tiny dot of blood from a finger stick and we developed a special test tube to make it as simple as using a glucose test strip.
 The drop is obtained using a lancet, similar to that diabetics use when taking a glucose measurement.
 We do not use dry blood spots because, 1) they typically require multiple blood drops which may be painful for some people, 2) blood testing unique dry samples does not achieve the same accuracy as liquid samples.

 How do I get the small amount of blood that COR uses?